 If you are a newly elected Co-chair

 HL7 HQ will update the page dedicated to your WG on the HL7 web site to reflect your status as co-chair.
 HQ staff will not update individual Work Group wiki pages.
-Wiki page edits are the responsibility o the Work Group co-chairs.
+Wiki page edits are the responsibility of the Work Group co-chairs.

 If you are a newly elected Co-chair of a new Work Group